krismuniz/recastbot/README.md

 This documentation assumes that you know how Recast.AI works.
 See the [Recast.AI docs](https://man.recast.ai) for more information.

-**Note**: Recast.AI is currently (as of the writing of this document) in private beta.
-That means you won't have immediate access to the API; be patient.

 ## Installation

 Installing `recastbot` is as simple as installing any other [npm](https://npmjs.com) module: